Well Sh*t

 We all have a version of that bar.
 That moment when your body knows before your mind admits it: This is too much.
 I’m at my edge.

-Beings that know their limits don’t wait for collapse to make a decision.
+Beings that know their limits don’t wait for collapse to make the decision.
 They don't justify, apologize, or over-explain.

 So, next time your nervous system says, “hey… we’re done here”